 Subscribe to our periodic newsletter and get latest, relevant information on healthy living

-The growing problem with being overweight or obese is noticeable to any casual observer in U.S.A. today when one goes to any public place such as grocery stores, shopping malls, amusement parks, etc. There are many people who are truly away from their ideal body weight and current or future seekers of medical care.
+The growing problem with being overweight and obesity is noticeable to any casual observer in U.S.A. today when one goes to any public place such as grocery stores, shopping malls, amusement parks, etc. There are many people who are truly away from their ideal body weight and current or future seekers of medical care.
 However, published findings support such obvious observations.
 According to National Health Center and Nutritional Examination Survey (NHANES), National Center for Health Statistics, and Center for Disease Control (CDC: 1960-2008) in their 2008 report for adult U.S. population aged 20-74 years old and age-adjusted to 2000 standard population group, the percentage (%) of this population accounting for both genders (M and F) that was overweight or obese for 2005-2008 period was 67.4%.
 When one analyzes data for both genders separately, these were the findings: 72.5% of males and 62.5% of females were overweight or obese.
 Conversely, the percentage of population considering both genders (M and F), males, and females that was overweight or obese during 1960-1962 period was 44.8%, 49.5%, and and 40.2%, respectively.

-When more than majority (greater than 2/3) of U.S.A. population is overweight or obese, it should be an automatic wake-up call or national crisis that would be top priority for national and state government leaders and the behemoth healthcare system that deals daily with the consequences of this escalating phenomenon rather than addressing its root causes.
+When more than majority (greater than 2/3) of U.S.A. population has overweight and obesity issues, it should be an automatic wake-up call or national crisis that would be top priority for national and state government leaders and the behemoth healthcare system that deals daily with the consequences of this escalating phenomenon rather than addressing its root causes.
 While the U.S.A. still holds the title of highest GDP nation in the world, it also holds dubious distinction of being heaviest nation in the world.
 The per capita weight of U.S.A. is more than any other nation even considering any European country including countries of Italy and France renowned for their caloric and fat-rich cuisines or diet.1,2,3 This finding is hardly surprising for even without examining actual scientific or medical data of these countries, but by sheer empirical observation.

 A traveler to any European country will notice that people in those countries are generally thinner and there are less overweight or obese people as percentage of adult population than their counterparts in U.S.A.
 Conversely, many foreign visitors to U.S.A. remark on the absolute number of overweight or obese people in U.S.A. compared to their native country or elsewhere in the world.4 While other countries have significantly less overweight or obese people by percentage of their population and per capita weight, these same countries are experiencing increasing trend in weight gain in the last 30 years attributed to several reasons, but primarily due to “imported” American-style or fast foods or diet habits and dependence on modern technologies like personal automobile, desk-based work, and computer-based entertainment and jobs, and being less active in daily life compared to previous generations.